RJPearson94/terraform-provider-twilio/docs/resources/taskrouter_worker.md

 - `id` - The ID of the worker (Same as the SID)
 - `sid` - The SID of the worker (Same as the ID)
-- `account_sid` - The Account SID of the worker is deployed into
+- `account_sid` - The account SID of the worker is deployed into
-- `workspaceSid` - The Workspace SID to create the worker under
+- `workspaceSid` - The workspace SID to create the worker under
 - `friendly_name` - The name of the worker
 - `attributes` - JSON string of worker attributes
 - `activity_sid` - Activity SID to be assigned to the worker